 UofL began on-site composting of pre-consumer, plant-based food waste from its Belknap campus dining facilities in July 2010.
 The composting program involves volunteer students, staff and community members.
-It was designed to be educational and coordinated with the campus Garden Commons project which needs a steady supply of compost.
+It was designed to be educational and coordinated with the campus Garden Commons project which needs both a steady supply of compost to grow organically and a way to compost garden and food wastes on campus.
 Read more about the project here.
 Follow us on

 Interview: UofL's Sean Raph, Louisville Compost Co-op (Sustainability Now!, Forward Radio 106.5fm, Nov.
 16, 2020)

 The project continues today as a service opportunity associated with UofL's EcoReps Program and has evolved into a community composting partnership with our neighbors.
 At our peak in 2016, we were composting about 4230 pounds/week of food wastes with the power of human labor!

 - We need volunteers every Sunday from noon-2pm at our composting site, which is at the north end of UofL's Grounds Lot at 240 E. Bloom St. just one block north of Cardinal Blvd. between Brook and Floyd Streets (map here).
 Dress to get dirty.
 Tools provided.
 All participants are welcome to haul home some rich UofL compost for gardening projects in your own containers/vehicle.
 This is a weekly service opportunity throughout the year.